 Students are expected to adhere to professional behaviors at all times.
-Speech, attitude, dress, punctuality, preparedness, attentiveness, behavior, and bearing are all- important attributes that should be practiced and cultivated.
-Use of inappropriate language, underage use of alcohol, illicit drug use, sexual misconduct, or harassment of any kind will not be tolerated.
+Speech, attitude, appropriate attire, punctuality, preparedness, attentiveness, behavior, and bearing are all-important attributes that should be practiced, cultivated, and are expectations in our music classrooms, rehearsals, applied lessons, and performances.
+Cheating, use of inappropriate language, underage use of alcohol, illicit drug use, sexual misconduct, or harassment toward students/faculty/staff will not be tolerated.
 Social media postings that bully or disparage any racial or gender group, propagates unauthorized images or slanderous material directed toward fellow students / faculty will not be tolerated.
-Students who break university policies on drug and alcohol use or harassment and conduct codes may be dismissed from the music program in consultation with the department of music chairperson, dean of students, and Radford University Office of Institutional Equity.
+Students who break university policies on cheating, drug and alcohol use, harassment and conduct codes may lose scholarship awards and be dismissed from the music program in consultation with the department of music chairperson, dean of students, and Radford University Office of Institutional Equity.
 We strive to create a Safe Zone for all students and faculty in our department and college.